chauff/cse1500-web-transcripts/demo-code/README.md

 node web.js
 ```

-Here, we actually do not provide a port number, as port `3000` is hardcoded into `web.js`.
+Here, we actually do not provide a port number, as port `3000` is hard-coded into `web.js`.
 Now open your browser and try different URLs:

 - http://localhost:3000/
 - http://localhost:3000/greetme